agateau/cookiecutter-qt-app/docs/dependencies.md

 # Dependencies

-The generated app depends on the following packages:
+The generated app *requires* the following dependencies to build:

 - Qt, the latest LTS version (as long as it remains available)
 - [Extra CMake Modules][ecm], to help with some of the packaging tasks
 - [Catch2][catch2], to write unit-tests

+And can use the following optional dependencies:

+- [ds_store][], macOS only: Python module to customize the layout of the Finder window for the generated DMG archive.

 ## QWidget usage